xunjianyin/xunjianyin.github.io/_pages/about.md

 My research focuses on advancing Large Language Models (LLMs), particularly in integrating new information.
 This includes benchmarking the knowledge boundaries of LLMs to define the extent of their existing expertise ([PGDC](https://arxiv.org/abs/2402.11493)), and evaluating how LLMs generalize and perform when encountering new knowledge ([Alcuna](https://arxiv.org/abs/2310.14820)).
 Additionally, I develop knowledge editing techniques to seamlessly integrate new knowledge while preserving valuable existing information ([AToKe](https://arxiv.org/abs/2312.05497)).
 Furthermore, I design unsupervised methods for self-alignment, enabling LLMs to resolve internal contradictions and improve their performance based solely on their current knowledge ([ContraSolver](https://arxiv.org/abs/2406.08842)).
 Through these efforts, I strive to push the frontiers of LLM capabilities, ensuring they remain robust and adaptable in an ever-evolving information landscape.

+I’m seeking 25 Fall Ph.D. opportunities!
+Feel free to reach out to me if you’re interested in my research!

 Recent News
 ======